Compound Interest

 Compounding periods are the intervals at which interest is applied to the balance and the length of these periods can also change the outcome:

-• Certificate of deposits typically compound daily or monthly.
+- Certificates of deposit typically compound daily or monthly

 Calculating Compound Interest